How Much Do Instacart Shoppers Make?

 One of his best tips is to know your grocery store – if you’re a whiz at quickly picking spices and produce, and an order comes in heavy on spices + produce – go for it!
 You’ll be able to accomplish the shopping task a lot faster, boosting your per hour earnings.
-When this reader is on a roll with orders, he said he can earn up to $45/hour.
+When Chris is on a roll with orders, he said he can earn up to $45/hour.

 With both Instacart and DoorDash, you can stack orders, but drivers we’ve spoken to say stacking orders with Instacart is easier and more profitable than stacking orders with DoorDash.